Wolfgang Pauli: Philosophy and religion

 In his discussions with Carl Jung, Pauli developed an ontological theory that has been dubbed the "Pauli–Jung Conjecture" and has been seen as a kind of dual-aspect theory.
 The theory holds that there is "a psychophysically neutral reality" and that mental and physical aspects are derivative of this reality.
 Pauli thought that elements of quantum physics pointed to a deeper reality that might explain the mind/matter gap and wrote, "we must postulate a cosmic order of nature beyond our control to which both the outward material objects and the inward images are subject."

 Pauli and Jung held that this reality was governed by common principles ("archetypes") that appear as psychological phenomena or as physical events.
 They also held that synchronicities might reveal some of this underlying reality's workings.

 Pauli is considered to have been a deist and a mystic.
 In No Time to Be Brief: A Scientific Biography of Wolfgang Pauli, he is quoted as writing to science historian Shmuel Sambursky, "In opposition to the monotheist religions – but in unison with the mysticism of all peoples, including the Jewish mysticism – I believe that the ultimate reality is not personal."

+Recognition

+As a Foreign Member, Pauli was elected to the Royal Society in 1953 and the Royal Netherlands Academy of Arts and Sciences in 1958.